 Even if you do transfer legal ownership by remortgaging into joint names, a Declaration of Trust will usually be required to formally document the split of beneficial ownership between joint owners as ‘Tenants in Common’, especially if you want to split the tax consequences of ownership unequally.

 A Declaration of Trust is not required if the property is mortgaged and registered as Joint Tenants, but income will then automatically taxed in equal shares between the joint owners.
 Where the intention is for legal ownership of property to be treated for tax purposes in unequal shares, a Declaration of Trust will be required and a Form 17 will need to be completed and submitted to HMRC to register the income split and the property ownership will need to be recorded by H Land registry as Tenants in Common.

-In regards to how a Declaration of Trust is utilised as part and parcel of the BICT structure of incorporation, together with a Business sale agreement and a Clearing Agency Contract, you can link to Counsel’s briefing note to conveyancing solicitors and mortgage lenders in PDF format HERE.Show Book A Tax Planning Consultation Form
+In regards to how a Declaration of Trust is utilised as part and parcel of the BICT structure of incorporation, together with a Business sale agreement and a Clearing Agency Contract, you can link to Counsel’s briefing note to conveyancing solicitors and mortgage lenders in PDF format HERE.Show Form To Book A Tax Planning Consultation

 Please Log-In OR Become a member to reply to comments or subscribe to new comment notifications.